-With the decrease in ridership, and an increase in criminal activity, AB 716 is one of a number of tools the District and department utilized to assist with crime reduction and the prevention of violence against persons on District property.
+With the decrease in ridership, and an increase in criminal activity, AB 716 is one of a number of tools the BART Police Department can utilize to assist with crime reduction and the prevention of violence against persons on District property.
 Suspects known to commit violence against others are precluded from returning to District property.
 The expected result is these offenders are less likely to commit another offense during the specified period of prohibition.

-Prohibition orders were issued at 43 BART transit stations and 1 District owned location in 2017.
-The total number of prohibition orders issued in 2017 was 315, while 2016 saw 276 orders issued, and 2015 had 255.
-The percentage of prohibition orders issued for felonies increased again in 2017 from 35% to 39%, and in 2016 from 23% to 35%, however, the age, race and gender statistics remained relatively constant over the past three years.
-The highest percentage of prohibition orders issued in 2017 was at the core stations in the system, primarily in Oakland.
+Prohibition orders were issued at 43 BART transit stations, and there were five stations where no prohibition orders were issued in 2018.
+The highest percentage of prohibition orders issued in 2018 was at the core stations in the system, primarily in Oakland.
+The total number of prohibition orders issued in 2018 was 376, while 2017 saw 315 orders issued, 2016 saw 276 orders issued, and 2015 had 255.
+The percentage of prohibition orders issued for felonies increased again in 2018 from 39% to 45%, in 2017 from 35% to 39%, and in 2016 from 23% to 35%.

+Statistics related to age, race and gender have remained relatively consistent over the past three years.
+There is one notable exception though, that the percentage of persons under 18 years of age who were issued prohibition orders increased from 6% in 2016 and 2017, to 11% in 2018.
+Of this demographic, a disproportionate percentage of orders were also issued to African American males.